cockroachdb/docs/v2.1/configure-replication-zones.md

 ### For table data

-There are four replication zone levels for [**table data**](architecture/distribution-layer.html#table-data) in a cluster, listed from least to most granular:
+There are five replication zone levels for [**table data**](architecture/distribution-layer.html#table-data) in a cluster, listed from least to most granular:

 Level | Description
 ------|------------
 Cluster | CockroachDB comes with a pre-configured `.default` replication zone that applies to all table data in the cluster not constrained by a database, table, or row-specific replication zone.
 This zone can be adjusted but not removed.
 See [View the Default Replication Zone](#view-the-default-replication-zone) and [Edit the Default Replication Zone](#edit-the-default-replication-zone) for more details.
 Database | You can add replication zones for specific databases.
 See [Create a Replication Zone for a Database](#create-a-replication-zone-for-a-database) for more details.
-Table / Index | You can add replication zones for specific tables and their secondary indexes.
-See [Create a Replication Zone for a Table](#create-a-replication-zone-for-a-table) and [Create a Replication Zone for a Secondary Index](#create-a-replication-zone-for-a-secondary-index) for more details.<br><br>Each table and its secondary indexes initially map to a single range, where each key-value pair in the range represents a single row in the table (also called the primary index because the table is sorted by the primary key) or a single row in a secondary index.
-As soon as a range reaches 64 MiB in size, it splits into two ranges.
-This process continues as the table and its indexes continue growing.
-Once a table is split across multiple ranges, it's likely that the table and secondary indexes will be stored in separate ranges.
-However, a range can still contain data for the table and a secondary index.
-For such a range, defining a replication zone for the index will cause the index data to split into a separate range.
+Table | You can add replication zones for specific tables.
+See [Create a Replication Zone for a Table](#create-a-replication-zone-for-a-table).
+Index ([Enterprise-only](enterprise-licensing.html)) | The [secondary indexes](indexes.html) on a table will automatically use the replication zone for the table.
+However, with an enterprise license, you can add distinct replication zones for secondary indexes.
+See [Create a Replication Zone for a Secondary Index](#create-a-replication-zone-for-a-secondary-index) for more details.
-Row ([Enterprise-only](enterprise-licensing.html)) | You can add replication zones for specific rows in a table by [defining table partitions](partitioning.html).
+Row ([Enterprise-only](enterprise-licensing.html)) | You can add replication zones for specific rows in a table or secondary index by [defining table partitions](partitioning.html).
 See [Create a Replication Zone for a Table Partition](#create-a-replication-zone-for-a-table-partition-new-in-v2-0) for more details.

 ### For system data